luciusmagn/morpho/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    build    Build the blog static files
+    build    Build the site static files
-    help     Prints this message or the help of the given subcommand(s) init     Initialize the blog directory layout
+    help     Prints this message or the help of the given subcommand(s) init     Initialize the site directory layout
-    new      Create a blog post
+    new      Create a site post
-    serve    Serve the blog, rebuild on change theme    Blog theme operations
+    serve    Serve the site, rebuild on change theme    Blog theme operations
 ```